abenz1267/cachy/README.md

-# Cachy - Template Caching Library
+# Cachy - HTML Template Caching Library

+Cachy is a simple caching library for templates using Go's html/template package.

 ## Features
-- accepts explicit folders or scans/watches whole working dir
+- accepts explicit folders or scans/watches complete directory
-- single templates
+- execute single templates
-- multiple templates (as with ParseFiles("file1", "file2"...))
+- execute multiple templates (as with ParseFiles("file1", "file2"...))
 - filewatcher that updates the cache on template changes

 ## Usage